zaneriley/personal-site/README.md

 ## Portfolio Overview

-Extremely product-focussed designer with 10+ years of experience based in Tokyo, Japan.
+Extremely product-focused designer with 10+ years of experience based in Tokyo, Japan.

-The products I am most proud of help beyond the screen.
+Focused on building things that help people beyond the screen.
 My ultimate goal is to make things that help people shape the future they desire, not a future that is imposed upon them.

 ## Features